 The IIS launched one of its new publications, Arabic, Persian and Gujarati Manuscripts: The Hamdani Collection, at the Ismaili Centre in London.
-The publication is a catalogue of rare and unique manuscripts generously donated by Professor Abbas Hamdani to the Library of the IIS.
+The publication is a catalogue of rare and unique manuscripts generously donated by the late Professor Abbas Hamdani to the Library of the IIS.

 These manuscripts were compiled by several generations of Indian religious scholars from the Hamdani family, and reflect important doctrinal and cultural changes through the centuries as well as the social history of the family from the Da’udi Bohra community in India and the Yemen.

 The event began with Opening Remarks by Professor Eric Ormsby, Deputy Head of the Department of Academic Research and Publications at the IIS, who facilitated the receipt of the Hamdani collection and its transfer to the IIS.
 He introduced Professor Abbas Hamdani, one of the main speakers at the launch event, along with the editor of the catalogue, Professor François de Blois.

 Professor Hamdani provided an insightful account of his family’s collection of manuscripts through the centuries describing the challenge of accumulating this collection from various members of the family world-wide.
 In this regard, he also discussed a second collection of manuscripts that he was hoping to gather and also donate to the IIS.
 Professor Hamdani thanked Professor de Blois for his efforts in cataloguing the complex collection with care and attention.